Your Ultimate Guide to Southwest Rapid Rewards

 Three question marks that are blue red, and yellow on a blue background

-The Rapid Rewards program is actually quite straightforward compared to others (which we appreciate).
+The Rapid Rewards program is actually quite straightforward compared to others, which we appreciate.

-1. By flying with Southwest
+1. Flying Southwest

 However, the number of points you earn on any given flight depends on: